-You’ve been in a car accident.
+You have been in an accident.
 Now what?
-Here’s how to achieve the best possible outcome.
+Here is how you can achieve the best possible outcome.

 If you are involved in an accident and leave the scene, you may be subject to criminal investigation.

-If there are injuries, don’t move the victim(s).
+If there are injuries, do not move the victim(s).
 Call 911, follow all directions and wait for help.

-When it is safe, move your car onto the shoulder.
-If the car cannot be moved, turn on your hazard lights, or set up traffic cones, flares or flags if available.
+When it is safe, move your vehicle onto the shoulder.
+If you cannot move the vehicle, turn on your hazard lights, or set up traffic cones, flares or flags if available.

 You will be asked to complete a police report, and damage to your vehicle will be photographed.
 You will need to provide this documentation to your insurance company.

 Let your insurance company know what happened and ask for next steps.
-To understand the claims process, read After an Auto Accident: Understanding the Claims Process.
+To understand the claims process, read After an Auto Accident: Knowing the Claims Process.

 Road accidents are always unexpected.
 Be prepared by keeping the following inside your vehicle at all times: